DevNambi/blog-drafts/431 - Job Searches.md

 <li><a href="http://hoppycow.com/2014/12/13/working-remotely-for-extroverts/" >working remotely for extroverts</a></li>
 <li><a href="http://blog.learningbyshipping.com/2014/12/30/why-remote-engineering-is-so-difficult/">Why Remote Engineering Is So Difficult</a></li>
 <li><a href="http://blog.jonliv.es/remote-working-3-year-retrospective/">Working Remotely for 3 Years</a></li>
+<li><a href="http://blog.remoteworknewsletter.com/2015/03/23/best-sources-to-find-a-remote-job-as-a-software-developer/">Best Sources To Find A Remote Job As A Software Developer</a></li>
 </ul>